How I get five "doses" daily

 This starts the night before when I prepare my breakfast of oats.
 I add milk and microwave them and then allow the bowl to cool overnight (to increase their resistant starch).
 Resistant starch acts a prebiotic and feeds the good bacteria in our large intestine.

-I now empty a teabag of black tea into the bowl with the oats before heating it.
-That's one "cup".
+So, for my first "dose" I empty a teabag of black tea into the bowl with the oats before heating it.
+That counts as one "cup".

 This also starts the night before.